 In light of the foregoing, employers should use the remaining time before the effective date of the Ordinance to determine whether they are covered by the Ordinance and, if so, to put in place the necessary measures to ensure compliance with the Ordinance’s scheduling, predictability pay, and other requirements.

-If you have any questions regarding the Fair Workweek Ordinance or any other any other labor and employment issues, please contact Alex Dominguez or your Neal Gerber Eisenberg attorney.
+If you have any questions regarding the Fair Workweek Ordinance or any other labor and employment issues, please contact Alex Dominguez or your Neal Gerber Eisenberg attorney.

 The content above is based on information current at the time of its publication and may not reflect the most recent developments or guidance.
 Neal Gerber Eisenberg LLP provides this content for general informational purposes only.
 It does not constitute legal advice, and does not create an attorney-client relationship.
 You should seek advice from professional advisers with respect to your particular circumstances.